Differential graded categories and Deligne conjecture: The Keller's and Drinfeld's constructions of dg quotient

-with $\beta_{X,Y}$ quasi-equivalences of dg categories, for all $X,Y\in\mathscr{PC}at^\dg(k)$. \end{prop} \begin{proof} The maps $\beta$ can be easily constructed from the following remark.
+It remains to show that $\mathscr{D}r$ is colax-monoidal.
+The colax-monoidal constraints $\beta$ can be easily constructed, based on the following remark.
 Let $V$ be a vector space of dimension $n$, and let $W$ be a vector space of dimension $m$.
 Consider the (acyclic) complexes $\Lambda^\udot_d(V)$, $\Lambda^\udot_d(W)$, see \eqref{lambda}.
-Then there is a natural map of complexes
+There is a natural map of complexes